From: Alynmc

 Date: 03-28-2004, 11:05 PM (4 of 4)

 A simple way to see if the pattern is close to the right dimensions is to put a piece of clothing that fits well on top of the pattern pieces laid out on a surface.
 You have to remember to consider seam allowances and that finished pieces aren't totally flat, but you should at least see if the length or width is significantly different.
+When I've used commercial patterns for my kids the lengths have been all over the place.
+Sleeves and pant legs are way too long, while tops are too short on the trunk.
+Things are often way too large in circumference too. |

 User: stitchmd

-Member since: 02-25-2003
+Member since: 02-25-2003 Total posts: 226 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12464.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-12464.html